Laying GeoCeramica®

 Features of GeoCeramica®

-- Tiles are dimensionally stable
+- Tiles are always dimensionally stable

 - Can be laid on a sand bed

-- Suitable for all soil types
+- Suitable for all types of soil

 - Perfect joints thanks to built-in spacers